 Elevation Gain: 5,500 feet

-UPDATE April 2022: Unfortunately, the Wai’pio Valley is currently closed to anyone other than residents while they fix the road, and there is no other access to Waimanu Valley.
-They have not currently announced a reopening date.
+UPDATE November 2022: Unfortunately, the Wai’pio Valley is currently closed to anyone other than residents while they fix the road, and there is no other access to Waimanu Valley.
+They have not currently announced a reopening date although it may not be until 2025.

 If you are looking for a more challenging hike and you have camping gear with you, then the Muliwai Trail is a great option.